Dog attacks elderly woman, child in Parma Heights

 Police say an eight or nine-year-old boy was out walking his pit bull when the dog went after an Australian Shepherd.
 The pit bull turned on the boy, who was bitten on his hands, before going after the other dog.

 "He was bit in the neck.
 I thought his neck snapped.
-The other dog (the pit bull) was just dragging it around ...really got tore up, he (the shepherd) didn't really even fight back., said Carlos Carrion.
+The other dog (the pit bull) was just dragging it around ...really got tore up, he (the shepherd) didn't really even fight back,” said Carlos Carrion.

 Police say the shepherd belongs to an elderly woman who was also attacked.
 She was reportedly bleeding profusely from one of her hands.